zowe/community/Project Management/PI Planning/23PI3 Planning/PI Planning Preparation by Squad/Zowe IntelliJ Squad - 23PI3 Objectives.md

 - _When do you plan to deliver the solution?_
     - **23Q4**

-### Team Config v3 support?
-- _What problem are you solving?_
-    - With the Zowe v3 release, there will be introduced the new version of the team config
-- _What are you doing to solve it?_
-    - Implement support for the new version of team config
-- _When do you plan to start the work?_
-    - **23Q3**
-- _When do you plan to deliver the solution?_
-    - **23Q3 - 23Q4**

 ## Zowe JCL plug-in for IntelliJ IDEA

 ### Zowe JCL plug-in for IntelliJ IDEA release v0.2.0